ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

 For general purpose, most specifications can be left on default values.

 .. warning::
 The configuration file defines how the OhmPi system is assembled and is expected to behave.
 It has a different purpose than the measurement settings which define the acquisition parameters.
-Several combinations of `settings`_ can be handled by one configuration specified in a config.py file.
+Several combinations of :ref:`settings` can be handled by one configuration specified in a config.py file.

 A default version of `config.py` is provided in the repository.
 This file should be edited to customize the configuration following the user's needs and preferences.